 #19 - There are a couple strong entries here, such as Scott Mellanby, Mikael Renberg, and Scott Hartnell.
-And I’m still holding out hope for Nolan Patrick someday.
-But until then, Rick MacLeish is the gold standard at #19 for the Flyers.
+Unfortunately, I no longer have any hope for Nolan Patrick.
+Ultimately, the pick is Rick MacLeish as the gold standard at #19 for the Flyers.

 #18 - Ross Lonsberry put up a fight for this number, but Mike Richards, regardless of how you view his legacy in Philadelphia, did enough in his time as a Flyer to merit a selection.